Rennsteig - Thuringian Forest in April 2022

 Show complete map

-I had chosen the Thuringian Forest because it is one of the few larger semi-wild forest areas in Germany, which I also did not know yet and which is not too far away for me.
-Only afterwards I learned that my planned tour is pretty much – except for a few deviations – on the hiking trail called “Rennsteig”.
-Well, lets do the Rennsteig in the Thuringian Forest then.
+I had chosen the Thuringian Forest because it is one of the few larger semi-wild forests in Germany, I never visited it before and it’s not too far away for me.
+Only afterward, I learned that my planned tour is pretty much – except for a few deviations – on the " Rennsteig " hiking trail.
+Well, let’s do the Rennsteig in the Thuringian Forest then.

 Due to my limited vacation, I had planned three nights outdoors, plus an additional night in Eisenach and two nights in Meiningen for a nice finish.
 But this post is only about the hike.